sscharfenberg/arkwars/docs/INSTALLATION.md

 [App] Successfully connected to MongoDB.
 ```

-To start the turn 'clock', start a new console and:
+To start the turn 'clock', start a new console/screen and:

 ```
-npm run server.cron
+npm run cron.start
 ```

 Now, open your browser and point it to [http://localhost:7777](http://localhost:7777).
-Email of admin user is `ashaltiriak@gmail.com`, password is `123123`.
+Email of admin user is `ashaltiriak@gmail.com`, password for all users is `123123`.